Global Riemannian Acceleration in Hyperbolic and Spherical Spaces: Conclusion

 \section{Conclusion}

-In this work we proposed a first-order method with the same rates as AGD, for the optimization of smooth and g-convex or strongly g-convex functions defined on a manifold other than the Euclidean space, up to constants and log factors.
-We focused on the hyperbolic and spherical spaces, that have constant sectional curvature.
-The study of geometric properties for the constant sectional curvature case can be usually employed to conclude that a space of bounded sectional curvature satisfies a property that is in between the ones for the cases of constant extremal sectional curvature.
-Several previous algorithms have been developed for the optimization in Riemannian manifolds of bounded sectional curvature by utilizing this philosophy, for instance \cite{ahn2020nesterov,ferreira2019gradient,DBLP:journals/jota/WangLY15,zhang2016first,zhang2018towards}.
-In future work, we will attempt to use the techniques and insights developed in this work to give an algorithm with the same rates as AGD for manifolds of bounded sectional curvature.
+In this work, we proposed an algorithm with the same rates as \AGD{}, for the optimization of smooth and strongly g-convex functions, up to constants and log factors, while previous approaches essentially only reached this for a ball around the minimizer of radius $O((\mu/\L)^{3/4})$.
+Our algorithm also applies to g-convex functions while previous accelerated algorithms did not apply.
+We focused on hyperbolic and spherical spaces, that have constant sectional curvature.
+The study of geometric properties for this is often employed to conclude that a space of bounded sectional curvature satisfies a property that is in between the ones for the cases of constant extremal sectional curvature.
+Several previous algorithms have been developed for the general case by utilizing this philosophy, for instance \citep{ahn2020nesterov,ferreira2019gradient,DBLP:journals/jota/WangLY15,zhang2016first,zhang2018towards}.
+In future work, we will attempt to use the techniques and insights developed in this work to give an algorithm with the same rates as \AGD{} for manifolds of bounded sectional curvature.